pengowray/doks-sprinto/content/en/docs/help/faq.md

 Perhaps in future, the duration-adjusted WPM could be told to participants each time they give a word count, and they could do this multiple times during the sprint.
 This could happen while leaving the full-sprint WPM on the scoreboard.
 This still seems to add more complication than it's worth though, but let me know if you'd really like to see this feature added.

-Similar issues arise for attempting to end a sprint early if all sprinters finalize (`_final`) before the time's up.
+Similar issues arise for attempting to end a sprint early if all sprinters finalize (`/final`) before the time's up.
 There might some special use case for this, but it's highly fraught with potential issues for little payoff.

 ## Why did you create Sprinto?